SpaceTesla/buttr/src/data/buttr-data.md

 ## How to Contribute

-If you know smokers or have cigarette butts at home or office, you can collect them and send them to BUTTR for recycling.
+You can collect single-use waste them and send them to BUTTR for recycling.
 This small action contributes to a larger environmental solution.

 We all have a role to play in addressing this environmental challenge: